Dual State Residency for High Net Worth Investors

 What is Meant by Dual State Residency?

-If you’re wondering, “How can you have dual state residency?” a dual state residency applies when you live in two different states, i.e., you have residency in two states.
 Your permanent home, as known as your domicile, is your place of legal residency.
-An individual can only have a single domicile at a time.
+An individual can only have one domicile at a time.
 While each state can have its own criteria for defining who a resident is, typically, a resident is someone who is in that particular state for purposes that are not temporary.

-Hence, you should take precautions when it comes to your tax planning.
-Our book, 7 Secrets to High Net Worth Investment Management, Estate, Tax, and Financial Planning, offers insights on strategies that wealth managers use to manage the taxes of high-earners with millions of dollars to their name.
-You can request a copy to read them for yourself!
+Hence, you should take precautions when it comes to your tax planning when considering dual residency.
+Our book, 7 Secrets to High Net Worth Investment Management, Estate, Tax, and Financial Planning reveals strategies used by wealth managers to minimize the taxes of high earners with millions of dollars in net worth.

 How State Taxes Apply to High-Earners

 Although there are benefits to being a high-earning individual in this country, a high-net-worth financial status can incur some tax implications as well.